PizzaWaffles/Automatic-Youtube-Downloader/README.md

 This program now works with this [plugin](https://bitbucket.org/mjarends/extendedpersonalmedia-agent.bundle/overview) and this [Scanner](https://bitbucket.org/mjarends/plex-scanners/overview) this plugin and scanner is more stable and seems to work more often.
 But doesn't have specific youtube data (like descriptions and tags)

-Please download and install both if using with Plex.
+Please download a Scanner and Plugin if using with Plex.

 ## Install